Akanksha-Gupta03/Eat-Da-Burger-/README.md

 # Eat-Da-Burger

-Created a burger logger application that uses MySQL, Node, Express, Handlebars and a homemade ORM (yum!).s
+Created a burger logger application that uses MySQL, Node, Express and a homemade ORM (yum!).

 ## Installations